liuruoze/HierNet-SC2/README.md

 ## Logs

-The below table shows the logs for training on difficult level-8, level-9, and level-10.
+The below table shows the logs of training on cheating level built-in AIs.

 Content | Description
 ------------ | -------------